DimensionSTP/ai-lab-eda/README.md

 Download the libraries according to requirements.txt.

-Modify the "project_dir" of the top config files to suit you.
+Modify the "project_dir" of the top config files to suit yours.

 Sign up for wandb.ai and get an authentication token.